xiexing0916/Dual-diff-A/README.md

 model.batch_size=2
 model.gpus=1`

-The above is the training and validation process of the diffusion model, and other codes will be released in the future.
+## Other codes will be released after publication.
 (VQ-GAN with BP, New view synthesis)

 ## Acknowledgement
 This code is build on the following repositories: